Ethiopian Catholic Church: History

 The Portuguese voyages of discovery opened the way for direct contacts between the Catholic Church and the Ethiopian Orthodox Church.
 In the 15th century, Catholic missionaries arrived in Ethiopia.
 On 28 August 1439, Pope Eugene IV sent a message of unity with the Catholic Church to Ethiopian Emperor Qostantinos I, but this effort was unsuccessful.

 With Islamic attacks up to 1531 threatening Christian Ethiopia, an appeal from the Emperor to the Portuguese brought support to defeat the Adal Sultanate in the Ethiopian–Adal War.
 Jesuit missionaries came with the Portuguese to Ethiopia.
 These missionaries focused their conversion activities on the country's governing class, including the emperor, to have the Ethiopian Orthodox Church unite with the Catholic Church.
 The Emperor Susenyos was converted primarily by Father Pedro Páez.
 In 1622, Susenyos made Catholicism the state religion.
 The next year, Pope Gregory XV named Afonso Mendes, a Portuguese Jesuit, patriarch of the Ethiopian Church.
 A formal union in 1626 was declared when Patriarch Mendes came to the country.
 With Mendes trying to Latinize the Ethiopian church, Susenyos used force to impose the Latinization.
 Public backlash resulted.
 In 1632, Susenyos died.
 His successor Fasilides in 1636 removed Mendes from the country, ended the union with Rome and removed or killed the remaining missionaries.
 For the next 200 years, Ethiopia was closed to Catholic missions.

 In 1839, Italian Lazarist and Capuchins missionaries arrived, albeit within certain limitations imposed on them due to strong public opposition.
 That same year, Justin de Jacobis was appointed first Prefect Apostolic of Abyssinia and entrusted with the foundation of Catholic missions in that country.
 After laboring with great success in Abyssinia for eight years, he was appointed titular Bishop of Nilopolis in 1847, and shortly afterwards Vicar Apostolic of Abyssinia, but he refused the episcopal dignity until it was finally forced upon him in 1849.

-In 1919, the Pontifical Ethiopian College was founded within the Vatican walls by Pope Benedict XV with St. Stephen's Church, behind St. Peter's Basilica, as the designated church for the College.
+In 1919, the Pontifical Ethiopian College was founded within the Vatican walls by Pope Benedict XV, using St. Stephen of the Abyssinians' Church, behind St. Peter's Basilica, as the designated church for the College.

 The Latin Church had become established in the south of Ethiopia in areas that had not been Christian and that were incorporated into the modern country only at the end of the 19th century.
 The Italian occupation of Ethiopia in 1936 gave rise to an increase in the number of Latin-Church jurisdictions, but the expulsion of foreign missionaries at the end of the Second World War meant that the Ethiopic Rite clergy had to take responsibility for areas thus denuded of Catholic clergy.
 Accordingly, in 1951, the Ethiopic Rite Apostolic Exarchate of Addis Ababa was established, and the ordinariate for Eritrea was elevated to the rank of exarchate.
 Ten years later, on 20 February 1961, an Ethiopic ecclesiastical province was established, with Addis Ababa as the metropolitan see and Asmara (in Eritrea) and Adigrat (in Ethiopia) as suffragan eparchies.